devarsh-solanki/PimeNumberStrategy/README.md

 # PimeNumberStrategy
-This is written in java.
+It is written in java.